Arts & Festival Festivals

 Snack & Lunch Time

 Eating together provides a natural setting for oral motor work, social language, self-help skill practice and tasting new foods.
-Students set the table, open containers, pour beverages and clean up.
-Through these activities, although modified in the COVID-19 era, we facilitate conversations among students and use preparation activities to sort, count, describe, make predictions, create patterns, and label foods.
-Once safe to do so, we’ll resume hosting a school-wide lunch for children to practice social skills, independence, and flexibility in a large cafeteria setting.
+Students set the table, open their containers, and clean up.
+Through these activities, we facilitate conversations among students and use preparation activities to sort, count, describe, make predictions, create patterns, and label foods.
+We also host a school-wide lunch for children to practice social skills, independence, and flexibility in a large cafeteria setting.